lewisdevelop/blinmaker-publicverion/README.md

 ### How to run

 There are two options
-- Compile Directly from the blinmaker-publicverion folder I recommend having Java SDK and Java installed on your computer to run this.
+- Compile Directly from the blinmaker-publicverion folder:

+I recommend having Java SDK and Java installed on your computer to compile this.
+This code is not being maintained so expect problems to appear when compiling or running via the other option.

 - Run from the jar file